charming-art/api/docs/what-is-charming.md

 Charming provides a set of modular tools that you can use together or independently.
 For example,

 - [Charming Render](/charming-render) - Creating SVG and HTML with pure function calls.
-- [Charming Flow](/charming-flow) - Applying dynmics to static SVG and HTML.
 - [Charming Vector](/charming-vector) - Manipulating Euclidean vector.
+- [Charming Transition](/charming-transition) - Applying transition to elements.
 - ...

 ## Built on and learn with D3